mpdf/mpdf.github.io/css-stylesheets/default-stylesheet.md

 ## Prior to mPDF 2.2

-The original default styles (mPDF <= 2.0) were extensively changed with improvements in CSS handling in mPDF 2.0 (this particularly changed table borders, and table cell alignment, as well as a serif default font-family).
+The original default styles (mPDF &le; 2.0) were extensively changed with improvements in CSS handling in mPDF 2.0 (this particularly changed table borders, and table cell alignment, as well as a serif default font-family).

 In order to allow backwards compatibility, a secondary "stylesheet" - a configuration variable `$defaultCSS2` was introduced in